강의

 Admission Benefits

-• Unlike general applicants, skip the document screening process and proceed directly to the interview stage
+• Unlike regular applicants, skip the document screening and proceed directly to the interview stage

 • The final system design project or open source mission does not affect hiring decisions and is a condition for skipping document screening.

-→ Remain as an official reference you can include on your LinkedIn / resume.
+→ Remain as an official reference you can add to your LinkedIn / resume.

 Visa & Others

-• For selected candidates only, US intern J1 visa sponsorship support
+• For selected candidates, US J1 intern visa sponsorship support

-• This track "provides internship application opportunities exclusively for students", and
+• This track provides "exclusive internship application opportunities for students",

-final selection is determined based on interview evaluations.
+and final selection will be determined based on interview evaluations.

 Interview Process